dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/shopify.md

 1. Save the configuration.
 1. Hit “Install app” and confirm.
 1. Reveal and copy the Admin API token from “secrets.toml”.
 Store safely; it's shown only once.

+Note: The Shopify UI, which is described here, might change.
+The full guide is available at [this link.](https://www.shopify.com/partners/blog/17056443-how-to-generate-a-shopify-api-token)

 ### Initialize the verified source